-Dallas Cowboys' New 'Big 3' Puts NFC East on Notice
+Dallas Cowboys' New Big 3 Puts NFC East on Notice

-The Dallas Cowboys' game day started like any other: Continued rumors of Jason Garrett's potential firing led to a report from NFL Network's Ian Rapoport which stated owner Jerry Jones and executive vice president Stephen Jones already "have an affinity" for Oklahoma head coach Lincoln Riley.
+The Dallas Cowboys' game day started like any other: Continued rumors of Jason Garrett's potential firing led to a report from NFL Network's Ian Rapoport that stated owner Jerry Jones and executive vice president Stephen Jones already "have an affinity" for Oklahoma head coach Lincoln Riley.

 By day's end, the Cowboys earned a decisive 27-20 victory over the rival Philadelphia Eagles at Lincoln Financial Field to provide a flicker of hope, not only for Garrett's continued employment beyond this year but for the rest of the regular season.

-The talent found on Dallas' roster, particularly at the skill positions with quarterback Dak Prescott, running back Ezekiel Elliott and wide receiver Amari Cooper, provide hope in both the short and long terms.
+The talent found on Dallas' roster, particularly at the skill positions with quarterback Dak Prescott, running back Ezekiel Elliott and wide receiver Amari Cooper, provides hope in both the short and long terms.

 The trio showed exactly why during Sunday's performance.

-"We didn't hang our heads down," Prescott told reporters about last week's loss to the Tennessee Titans.
+"We didn't hang our heads down," Prescott told reporters regarding last week's loss to the Tennessee Titans.
 "We picked our heads up.
 We looked at each other, locked arms and kept moving forward.
-I knew we were going to give ourselves a great chance to win games."
+I knew we were going to give ourselves a great chance to win this game."

-They did, because the offense went back to what it does best: Leaning on Ezekiel Elliott.
+They did, because the offense went back to what it does best: leaning on Ezekiel Elliott.

 Elliott is an absolute workhorse.
 Although, the gracefulness seen within his game shows he's not just a ground-and-pound option.

-Elliott is a primary playmaker.
-His hurdle will be much-discussed, yet it's only a portion of what the talented athlete can truly do.
+Elliott is a premier playmaker.
+His hurdle will be the subject of many a discussion, yet it's just one facet of the bell cow's repertoire.

 On the ground, the 23-year-old back carried the ball 19 times for 151 yards and a score.
-He sliced through the Eagles' talented defensive front and continued to keep the Cowboys ahead of the chains.
-Normally, an argument is made Elliott's production is due, in part, to playing behind one of the league's most gifted front fives.
+He sliced through the Eagles' talented defensive front and kept the Cowboys ahead of the chains.
+It's often been argued that Elliott's production is due, in part, to playing behind one of the league's most gifted front fives.
 That's no longer the case.

 At one point, replacement players filled all three of the interior spots.
 Joe Looney continues to start in Travis Frederick's absence.
-Xavier Su'a-Filo took over at left guard after rookie Connor Williams required knee surgery this week, according to ESPN.coms' Todd Archer.
+Xavier Su'a-Filo took over at left guard after rookie Connor Williams required knee surgery this week, according to ESPN.com's Todd Archer.
 At right guard, a big scare occurred when Zack Martin's legs were rolled up by right tackle La'el Collins.
-The four-time Pro Bowl honoree hobbled off the field and to the locker room before eventually return.
+The four-time Pro Bowl honoree hobbled off the field and to the locker room before an eventual return.

 Yet, Elliott wasn't slowed.
-This is both a testament to his ability and an indictment of the Eagles' defensive front.
-But the 2016 fourth overall pick thrives when things are stacked again him, as NFL Next Gen Stats noted:
+This is both a testament to his ability and an indictment of the Eagles defensive front.
+But the 2016 fourth overall pick thrives when the odds are stacked again him, as NFL Next Gen Stats noted:

 Next Gen Stats @NextGenStats